HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/RedirectTimeout.md

 ### Changing the Login and Logout redirect page

-1. In the terminal navigate to directory `<wp_profile_root>/PortalServer/config`.
+1. Open a command prompt and navigate to directory `<wp_profile_root>/PortalServer/config`.

 2. Open the `ConfigService.properties` file with a text editor.

-3. In the `ConfigService.properties` modify the Login redirect parameters as following:
+3. In `ConfigService.properties` modify the Login redirect parameters as follows:

     ```log
     # Default: true